Chart Color Schemes

 Infrastructure

-Caringbah South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Caringbah South has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch has identified 14 projects likely affecting the region.
-Notable projects include Caringbah Pavilion, Live Caringbah, Shop top housing with affordable housing at Willarong Road and President Avenue Caringbah, and Frank Vickery Village Seniors Housing Expansion.
-The following list details those most relevant:.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 14 projects that are likely to impact the area.
+Notable projects include Caringbah Pavilion, Live Caringbah, Shop top housing with affordable housing - Willarong Road and President Avenue Caringbah, and Caringbah Marketplace Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.